gmclan-org/Utility-AI-module/README.md

 considerations that gets evaluated into one single score that represents the probability of given state to occur and one with highest score value gets selected.
-Altho this system assumes that scores are in range from 0 to 1, consideration can produce and value, in the end highest one is what matters.
+Altho this system assumes that scores are in range from 0 to 1, consideration can produce any value (in the end highest one is what matters).

 Imagine you have two possible states: Happy and Sad, and mood value that in time goes from 0 to 1, and we setup considerations for these states in a way